OmarAI2003/outreachy-contributions/README.md

 🟢 The molecule: C=C(C=CCC(C)C)CC is predicted to **not be a skin sensitizer**.
 ```

-You can re-run the script and test different molecules interactively.
+Script can be re-run and test different molecules interactively.

 ---